Bruneez/e-portfolio/README.md

 3. I added real project experience, such as the client-server app and weather app, to demonstrate practical application of my skills.
 4. I also included soft skills like communication, leadership, and problem-solving, which I developed through volunteering and team-based academic projects.

 Updating my CV helped me recognize how much I’ve developed since starting my diploma.
-I now have a clearer picture of the kind of roles I want to pursue—such as software developer, backend developer, or data-focused roles like machine learning assistant or database administrator.
+I now have a clearer picture of the kind of roles I want to pursue such as software developer, backend developer, or data-focused roles like machine learning assistant or database administrator.
 The final CV presents a well-rounded image of me: technically skilled, eager to learn, and ready to contribute meaningfully in the tech industry.
 It also gave me more confidence in applying for internships, jobs, or showcasing myself online via LinkedIn or my portfolio.

 ---

 ## 🗺️  Closing Thoughts

-Creating this e-portfolio has been more than just an academic task—it’s been a personal journey of discovery, growth, and direction.
+Creating this e-portfolio has been more than just an academic task it’s been a personal journey of discovery, growth, and direction.
 From uncovering my personality strengths to identifying career paths that truly excite me, each activity has helped me understand myself better as an aspiring ICT professional.
 I now feel more confident, focused, and ready to step into the working world with purpose.
-This portfolio reflects not only what I’ve done, but who I’m becoming—and I’m excited for the path ahead.
+This portfolio reflects not only what I’ve done, but who I’m becoming and I’m excited for the path ahead.